-The Representative of India.
+79. The President: The Representative of the Congo.

-- 78. Mr. Gidwani: Has the Council jurisdiction or has it not?
-Both must receive a statutory majority in any case.
-It cannot be that by mere abstentions on the one proposition, the other does not stand. - 79.
-The President: The Representative of the Congo. - 80.
-Mr. Ollassa: Just to say, Mr. President, that I support the opinion expressed a moment ago by the Representative of Canada and by the Representative of Tunisia after what you have said, because, in the final analysis, one could also say that India herself, in coming here the first time, agreed that the Council was competent.
+80. Mr. Ollassa: Just to say, Mr. President, that I support the opinion expressed a moment ago by the Representative of Canada and by the Representative of Tunisia after what you have said, because, in the final analysis, one could also say that India herself, in coming here the first time, agreed that the Council was competent.
 At that time she could have said "No, I am not going there, because it is a court that is not competent."
-So there really is, as they say in English, a "challenge". - 81.
-The President: Is there more discussion?
+So there really is, as they say in English, a "challenge".

+81. The President: Is there more discussion?
 I regret and I am addressing myself to the Representative of India - that I will proceed on that basis, but I am glad that the discussion has taken place.
 That was the way I saw the question and I see that Council Members as they have spoken now seem to agree that that is the way it should be considered.
-So, I repeat, the first proposition is: "The Council has no jurisdiction to consider the disagreement in Pakistan's Application in so far as concerns the Convention on International Civil Aviation."
+So, I repeat, the first proposition is: "The Council has no jurisdiction to consider the disagreement in Pakistan's Application in so far as concerns the Convention on Inter-national Civil Aviation."
 Those who agree with that please raise their hands.
 Those opposed, please raise their hands.
 No votes in favour, 20 votes against.
 Any recorded abstentions?
 The United Kingdom, Japan, Soviet Union, Czechoslovakia.
 Well, I think that since there have been 20 contrary votes, the question of a positive or negative decision has now been superseded.
-There are 20 votes on all against, which means that there are 20 members who consider that in mood - 82.
-Mr. Gidwani: Mr. Chairman, just to ask you to record my statement that the manner in which the vote has been taken is not correct and is not permitted by the Rules.
-Thank you. - 83.
-The President: Thank you.
+There are 20 votes of all against, which means that there are 20 members who consider that in soo the Council is competent.
+The Representative of India.

+82. Mr. Gidwani: Mr. Chairman, just to ask you to record my statement that the manner in which the vote has been taken is not correct and is not permitted by the Rules.
+Thank you.

+83. The President: Thank you.
 Now we go to the second question.
-The Representative of India. - 84.
-Mr. Malhotra: Mr. President, I don't want to raise any matter of substance, but just to request a roll-call vote.
+The Representative of India.

+84. Mr. Malhotra: Mr. President, I don't want to raise any matter of substance, but just to request a roll-call vote.
 The first vote has already taken place and nothing can be done about it now, but may I have a roll-call on the other questions?